fieldtrip/website/workshop/practicalmeeg2025/handson_sensoranalysis.md

 #### Exercise 6

 {% include markup/skyblue %}
-Adjust cfg.width and see how the TFRs change.
+Adjust `cfg.width` for the wavelets and see how the TFRs change.
 {% include markup/end %}

 If you would like to learn more about plotting of time-frequency representations, please see [visualization](#Visualization).